sindresorhus/np/readme.md

     --no-publish            Skips publishing
     --preview               Show tasks without actually executing them --tag                   Publish under a given dist-tag
-    --no-yarn               Don't use Yarn
     --contents              Subdirectory to publish
-    --no-release-draft      Skips opening a GitHub release draft --release-draft-only    Only opens a GitHub release draft for the latest published version --test-script           Name of npm run script to run tests before publishing (default: test) --no-2fa                Don't enable 2FA on new packages (not recommended) --message               Version bump commit message. `%s` will be replaced with version. (default: '%s' with npm and 'v%s' with yarn)
+    --no-release-draft      Skips opening a GitHub release draft --release-draft-only    Only opens a GitHub release draft for the latest published version --test-script           Name of npm run script to run tests before publishing (default: test) --no-2fa                Don't enable 2FA on new packages (not recommended) --message               Version bump commit message, '%s' will be replaced with version (default: '%s' with npm and 'v%s' with yarn)
+    --package-manager       Use a specific package manager (default: 'packageManager' field in package.json)

   Examples
     $ np